 Price: From AU $85,150 Drive Away

 Rounding out the German invasion is the BMW 330i.
-The Munich-based manufacturer doesn’t yet have a bonkers version of its station wagon – although an M3 Touring has been confirmed by the brand – but the ‘standard’ 330i is still a whole lotta car.
-What was once seen as a car for real estate agents and sales reps who crunch motorway miles, the 330i Touring’s current looks give it a far sportier edge, and one that can be enjoyed by couples and families alike.
+The Munich-based manufacturer doesn’t yet have a bonkers in-house version of its station wagon – although an M3 Touring has been confirmed by the brand (and Alpina do a B3 wagon).
+That said, the ‘standard’ 330i is still a whole lotta car, and a more than worthy contender.
+What was once seen as a car for real estate agents and sales reps who crunch motorway miles, the 330i Touring’s current looks give it a far sportier edge.

-Of course, being a BMW, you’re gifted sublime comfort and handling all the while being cocooned in a cockpit that is a practical, ergonomic and relaxing (due to it being incredibly quiet at cruising speed).
-Full-sized adults will feel well catered for when sitting the back with plenty of leg room, and if you’re planning a trip to the snow, the intuitive 40:20:40 split-folding rear seats means two passengers can still sit in the rear, flanking skis and snowboard equipment.
+Of course, being a BMW, you’re gifted sublime comfort and handling all the while being cocooned in a cockpit that is practical, ergonomic and relaxing (due to it being incredibly quiet at cruising speed).
+Full-sized adults will feel well catered for when sitting the back with plenty of legroom, and if you’re planning a trip to the snow, the intuitive 40:20:40 split-folding rear seats mean that two passengers can still sit in the rear, flanking skis and snowboard equipment.

-A cohesive package all-in-all and while BMW’s SUV line-up may prove more popular with consumers, for our money, the Touring is where it’s at.
+In short, it’s one cohesive package, and while BMW’s SUV line-up may prove more popular with consumers, for our money, the Touring is where it’s at.

 Volkswagen Golf R Wagon